sjlouder/Lastpass-PS/README.md

 # DESCRIPTION
 Powershell module to interact with Lastpass.

-Built on pure Powershell/.NET core, designed to work without any other external dependencies to maximize cross platform portability.
+Built on pure Powershell/.NET core, designed to work without any other external dependencies (eg. cygwin, openSSL) to maximize cross platform portability.

 Based on [lastpass-cli](https://github.com/lastpass/lastpass-cli) and [lastpass-sharp](https://github.com/detunized/lastpass-sharp).

-# EXAMPLE
+# QUICKSTART
 ```
 # Prompts for credentials
 Connect-Lastpass